jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

         pass
 ```

-Defining `parameters` as a Pydantic model instead of a simple Dict has two main benefits:
+Defining `parameters` as a Pydantic model instead of a simple dictionary has two main benefits:

-- Validation and default values: You can get validation of the parameters that the Executor expected before the Executor may access any invalid key.
-Also, you can
+- Validation and default values: You can get validation of the parameters that the Executor expected before the Executor can access any invalid key.
+You can also
 easily define defaults.
 - Descriptive OpenAPI definition when using HTTP protocol.

-### tracing context
+### Tracing context

-Executors also accept `tracing_context` as input to be used if you want to add {ref}`custom traces <instrumenting-executor>` in your Executor.
+Executors also accept `tracing_context` as input if you want to add {ref}`custom traces <instrumenting-executor>` in your Executor.

 ```{code-block} python
 ---